elunna/nerfhack-changelog/README.md

 * Display a single accurate spellcasting retention percentage in the spellbook list
 * Remove the spell of identify outright (xnh)
 * Increase drain life up to level 3 (xnh)
+* The spellbook of fireball was moved to the Matter school (SLASH'EM)
+* The spellbook of cone of cold was moved to the Matter school (SLASH'EM)
+* The spellbook of fire bolt was moved to the attac school

 ### Spellbook of charm monster
 * This spell is now a directional level 3 spell and only works on the first monster hit.